 There are three main types of lead-acid batteries: Flooded and Sealed Lead Acid batteries.
 SLA batteries are further divided into AGM and Gel.

 Flooded Lead Acid Batteries – Flooded lead-acid batteries are the most common type of lead-acid battery.
 These types of batteries feature thick plates made up of active materials including lead oxide, which is an efficient conductor of electricity.

-After discharging power, users can restore the chemical lead sulfate back into its natural crystalline form by recharging the battery.
-These batteries are high maintenance; require ventilation and constantly filled with distilled water, is heavy and not suitable for portable use.
+After discharging power, users can restore the chemical lead sulfate back to its natural crystalline form by recharging the battery.
+These batteries are high maintenance; require ventilation and are constantly filled with distilled water, are heavy, and not suitable for portable use.
 However, they are cheap and make for a great hobby for some.

 Sealed Lead Acid Batteries (SLA)

 Sealed Lead Acid Batteries or SLA are also referred to as ‘maintenance-free’ batteries because, unlike the Wet cell type these batteries have an electrolyte composed of either absorbed glass mat (AGM) or gel which both inhibit the loss of water and minimizes the emission of gas.
 This is why they are referred to as maintenance-free as you can use them.